 GETTING TO AND AROUND KYOTO

-- If you fly into Tokyo, I suggest not to bother with a connecting flight to Osaka, and instead take the Shinkansen directly to Kyoto.
+- If you fly into Tokyo, I suggest to not bother with a connecting flight to Osaka, and instead take the Shinkansen directly to Kyoto.
 I made that mistake on my 2011 trip, and it took longer and cost more than just taking the train.
 Derp.

 - An alternative is to also take an overnight bus.
 There are a number of sleeper buses that can cost less than a Shinkansen AND you’ll save on one night of accommodations.
 They usually arrive pretty early though, like 7am or earlier.
+There are also sleeper trains as well, though to be honest, I don’t have much experience with either sleeper trains or buses.

 - Along with the rail network, Kyoto has just two subway lines that run north/south and east/west.
 So you should get to know the bus system as well.